 The lovely antique walnut whatnot cabinet from our LBH&G collection holds part of a display of canned fruits and vegetables, which also fills the bottom of the right cabinet.
 The fruits and vegetables are Burbank introductions, and the canning recipes used are based on cookbooks of 100 years ago.

 In response to interest on the part of our visitors, we are continuing the exhibit entitled “What Blooms In Our Garden.”
 It uses changing photos taken through the seasons, and includes a site map visitors can take with them to find the featured plants in their actual settings.

-Visitors also can examine an unusual oversized photograph taken in 1915 when Edison, Ford and Firestone came to see Luther Burbank in Santa Rosa — a day when some of the most famous people in the early 20th Century gathered here in this small California town!
+Visitors also can examine an unusual oversized photograph taken in 1915 when Thomas Edison, Henry Ford and Harvey Firestone came to see Luther Burbank in Santa Rosa — a day when some of the most famous people in the early 20th Century gathered here in this small California town!
 We’ve expanded this display to cover the 1915 Panama Pacific Exposition, which was the occasion for Edison, Ford and Firestone to be in California.

 Visitors to the Carriage House also will find related items in the Gift Shop such as 8×10″ prints of the posters and of some of Luther’s fruit introductions, garden-themed tees, and “carrot bags” of jellybeans.